 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of Coinpit consists of four parts: general information, fees, deposit methods and security.

 PLEASE NOTE THAT TRADING IS CURRENTLY SUSPENDED AT THIS EXCHANGE.
+WHEN TRYING TO ACCESS THIS EXCHANGE, YOU ARE REDIRECTED TO A NEW DECENTRALIZED EXCHANGE CALLED LEVERJ.

 Coinpit is a “decentralized exchange”.
 Decentralized exchanges are becoming increasingly more popular.
 They are definitely gaining market shares against their centralized counterparts.
-One decentralized exchange that has grown very big lately and that you should also check out is Mercatox.

 Decentralized exchanges do not require a third party to store your funds, instead, you always have direct control of your coins and you conduct transactions directly with whoever wants to buy or sell your coins.
 Decentralized exchanges normally do not require you to give out personal information either.
 This makes it possible to create an account and right away be able to start trading.
 The servers of decentralized exchanges spread out across the globe leading to a lower risk of server downtime.
 However, decentralized exchanges as opposed to regular top crypto exchanges normally have an order book with lower liquidity than the regular top crypto exchanges.